-A Source Water Assessment for Lakeshore Water District was completed by the Department of Environmental Quality (DEQ) and Department of Human Services (DHS) in 2004 to identify the sources that supply water to our public water system and to inventory the potential contaminant sources that may impact the water supply.
+A Source Water Assessment for Lakeshore Water Company was completed by the Department of Environmental Quality (DEQ) and Department of Human Services (DHS) in 2004 to identify the sources that supply water to our public water system and to inventory the potential contaminant sources that may impact the water supply.
 A total of 19 potential contaminant sources were identified in Lakeshore's drinking water protection area.
 The potential contaminant sources identified in our watershed relate to residential/municipal land use and agricultural/forest land use.
 Six potential contamination sources are located within the 2-year Time of Travel (TOT) zone of the wells.
-Three of these sources (septic systems, wells/abandoned wells, and an auto shop) are considered high-risk potential contamination source and one (housing) is a moderate risk.
-It is important to remember that the sites and areas identified are only potential sources of contamination to the drinking water and that water quality impacts are not likely to occur when contaminants are used and managed properly.
+Three of these sources (septic systems, wells/abandoned wells, and an auto shop) are considered high-risk potential contamination sources and one (housing) is a moderate risk.
+It is important to remember that the sites and areas identified are only potential sources of contaminants are used and managed properly.
 A full copy of this assessment is available upon request.